hantsy/jakartaee11-sandbox/docs/rest.md

 ```

 In the test,
-* The deployment is marked as *testable*, means the test run as a client to interact with the service served by test archive.
+* The deployment is marked as *testable*, which means the test runs as a client to interact with the service served by the test archive.
-* After the test archive is deployed successfully, the `@ArquillianResource` annotated `URL` the based URL is the application, includes the part defined in the `ApplicationPath`
-on the `Application` class, and it is ended with `/`.
+* After the test archive is deployed successfully, the `@ArquillianResource` annotated `URL` is the base URL of the application, which includes the part defined in the `ApplicationPath` on the `Application` class, and it ends with `/`.
+* We have to set `.property(HttpUrlConnectorProvider.SET_METHOD_WORKAROUND, true)` to make the custom method `PATCH` work well with the current Jakarta REST Client API.

-* Let's move to `testGetArticleByIdAndMergePatch` test which used to test the JSON Merge Patch functionality.
+Let's move on to the `testGetArticleByIdAndMergePatch` test, which is used to test the JSON Merge Patch functionality.
-    *  Firstly retrive a new resource.
+*  Firstly, retrieve a new resource.
 *  Then modify it and use `Json.createMergeDiff` to create a path JsonObject.
 *  Then apply it to the remote target resource.
-    *  Finally retrieve the resource again to make sure the patch is applied successfully.
+*  Finally, retrieve the resource again to make sure the patch is applied successfully.
-* We have to set `.property(HttpUrlConnectorProvider.SET_METHOD_WORKAROUND, true)` to make the custom method `PATCH` is working well with current Jakarta REST Client API.

 > [!WARNING]
-> The Jakarta REST Client API does not contains a `patch()` as the existing `get()/post()`, see the related discussion: [jakartaee/rest#1276](https://github.com/jakartaee/rest/issues/1276).
+The Jakarta REST Client API does not contain a `patch()` method, similar to the existing `get()/post()`.
+See the related discussion: [jakartaee/rest#1276](https://github.com/jakartaee/rest/issues/1276).